'Plexy'

 I got this second hand in August 2024, it was very cheap and came with Windows 11.
 I picked it up for a few reasons; I wanted to try Windows 11 without paying for a license (this whole PC was less than 1/3 the price of one), I wanted to try out installing a Linux distro without messing with my main PC, and I wanted to try using it for simple server stuff in the future.
 The results are as follows:

 I like these old office PCs for a few reasons.
 They are cheap because they don't (or didn't) have official Windows 11 support, despite most of them being able to run it.
 They are reliable and energy efficient; designed to be left on 24/7 in an office.
-They are easily modifiable; common parts, easy to open and replace stuff like storage and RAM, they are so ubiquitous that parts will be available for a long time, clear and easily accessible repair documentation.
+They are easily modifiable; common parts, easy to open and replace stuff like storage and RAM, they are so ubiquitous that parts will be available for a long time, they also usually have clear and easily accessible repair documentation.
 Also these micro form factor ones are very small and light, but can manage just about any computing task that doesn't require a dedicated graphics card (although I have seen a vid online of a guy modding a GPU into one of these)

 Usage